Tbalta/ckc/roadmap.md

 * Partial function call.
 * Function overloading.
 * New type system.
-* Function export with the block modifier "export".
+* Function export with the pragma "export_name".
-* Function import with the block modifier "import".
+* Function import with the pragma "import_name".
 * Type casting.

 ## Quality of life